-- There are no restrictions on how many hours a 24 Hour Racer may ride without off-bike rest.
+- There are no restrictions on how many hours a Racer may ride without off-bike rest.
 There are no restrictions on how many hours a Crew Member can go without a sleep break.
-However, if in the opinion of a Race Official, sleep deprivation in any participant is compromising safety, the Race Official may assess a penalty against the Racer.
-In addition, if a suitably rested replacement Crew Member is not available, the Race Official may impose an immediate mandatory rest break of up to 4 hours for Racer and Crew. - It's recommended to have two drivers for the RSVs of 24 Hour riders for overall safety - It is the responsibility of the Crew and Racer to make sure they are rested and fit enough to proceed safely.
+However, if in the opinion of a Race Official, sleep deprivation in any participant is compromising safety, the Race Official may assess a penalty against the Racer. - It is the responsibility of the Crew and Racer to make sure they are rested and fit enough to proceed safely.
 The The Race Support Vehicle Crew must be prepared for Night Time conditions by getting what rest they need during the preceding day. - If a Racer refuses to comply with the demands of the Crew to rest and the Crew feels the Racer is in danger, a Race Official or Race HQ must be notified immediately. - It is the responsibility of the Crew Chief and the Racer to ensure the Crew is receiving adequate rest to proceed safely and for safe operation of Support Vehicles.
 If no adequately rested drivers are available for safe operation of vehicles, the Racer must stop.